mdaffin/disconnected.systems/site/blog/archlinux-repo-in-aws-bucket/index.md

-However, this cannot be done if we are only downloading the database as we will be missing more of the packages and thus end up deleting most of our remote repo.
+However, this cannot be done if we are only downloading the database as we will be missing more of the packages and thus end up deleting most of our remote repository.
 Instead, we should update the local cache to remove the package, push only the repository files then tell the remote to delete the package.

 ```bash